joaosoutto/TSL-client/README.md

 - <a href="https://www.npmjs.com/package/plop" target="_blank" rel="noreferrer"><p style="display:flex;align-items:center;gap:6px;">Plop</p></a>

 <h1 style="margin-top: 40px;">Requirements</h1>
-<p style="font-style:italic;">Please note that this project was developed in javascript, so you must have NodeJS installed on your machine to run it.
-If you don't have it, download it now from the <a href="https://nodejs.org/en/" target="_blank" rel="noreferrer">official Node website</a>.</p>
+_Please note that this project was developed in javascript, so you must have NodeJS installed on your machine to run it.
+If you don't have it, download it now from the <a href="https://nodejs.org/en/" target="_blank" rel="noreferrer">official Node website</a>.

+_You will also need The Silver Wall - API running on your machine! <a href="https://github.com/joaosoutto/TSL-api" target="_blank" rel="noreferrer">Access it here!</a>

 <h1 style="margin-top: 40px;">Getting Started</h1>